haskellfoundation/error-message-index/message-index/messages/GHC-05380/more-than-1-constructor/index.md

 ```
 ## Explanation

-A newtype constructor can only have a single constructor.
-It is not allowed to have multiple
+A `newtype` constructor can only have a single constructor.
-constructors when defining a newtype.
+It is not allowed to have multiple constructors when defining a `newtype`.